This article is part of The Ascender, the Highrise platform for articles and resources.

 Self-awareness means understanding how you feel and how it can affect others in your workplace.
 Ensure that you are aware of your emotions, weaknesses, and strengths.

-Leaders should always work to move towards their professional and personal goals, as well as organizational goals.
-The ability to self-motivate is an important skill for leaders to possess.
+Leaders should always work to improve their professional and personal goals, as well as organizational goals.
+The ability to self-motivate is an important skill set for leaders to possess.

-Successful leaders should be able to maintain a high level of productivity and efficiency and should effectively motivate their employees to the same.
+Successful leaders should be able to maintain a high level of productivity and efficiency and should effectively motivate their employees.

 Leaders who have well-developed social skills can maintain positive workplace relationships.